FullBackward/IsabelleGym/README.md

 # IsabelleGym Agent System

 A comprehensive agent interface system for Isabelle/HOL theorem proving with integrated support for Monte Carlo Tree Search (MCTS), reinforcement learning, and training data collection.
+The project is based on unpublished work by Milan Tom from the University of Cambridge, and updated by Zijing Li from the University of Edinburgh.

 ## Overview